goodekat/WhoseEgg/to-do-list.md

 - Add image during loading of swimming fish
 - Can we fix the WhoseEgg color text when hovered over?
 - Organize helper functions
+- Switch to using random forests with reduced features
+- Try using weighting in random forests to account for imbalance in classes
 - The fish bioenergetics Shiny app updates frequently with more data and fish species
 - Check out